 The falcon is the symbol of the god Horus. © Osama Shukir Muhammed Amin, CC BY-SA 4.0 |

-Why Did Ancient Egyptians Combine Human and Animal Features in Deities?
+Why Did Egyptian Gods Combine Human and Animal Features?

 But with the passage of time, the ancient Egyptians began to merge between the idols in human form and animal form, so the idols began to appear to us in this mixed form, so we find a god or idol depicted in a purely human form, and then we find that the idol's head or part of the idol's body is depicted in the form of an animal, or in the form of a bird.
 In order to show the sacred quality and this sacred quality was the sacred symbol of this deity on earth.